Rehabilitation of offenders

-As an organisation using the Criminal Records Bureau (CRB) disclosure service to assess applicants’ suitability for positions of trust, Grand Union Housing Group (GUHG) complies with the CRB Code of Practice of which a copy is available to all applicants upon request.
+As an organisation using the Disclosure and Barring Service (DBS) to assess applicants’ suitability for positions of trust, Grand Union Housing Group (GUHG) complies with the DBS Code of Practice of which a copy is available to all applicants upon request.
 It undertakes to treat all applicants for positions fairly.
 It also makes sure there is no discrimination against anyone who might be the subject of a disclosure on the basis of a conviction, spent or unspent, or other information revealed.

 GUHG is committed to the fair treatment of its staff, potential staff or users of its services, regardless of race, gender, religion, sexual orientation, responsibilities for dependents, age, physical/mental disability or offending background.
 We actively promote equality of opportunity for all with the right mix of talent, skills and potential and welcome applications from a wide range of candidates, including those with criminal records.
 We select all candidates for interview based on their skills, qualifications and experience.